mango-ict/mangoboilerplate/README.md

-# Important!

-We are still heavily developing on this boilerplate.
-And the CLI is not ready yet!
-Once a first release is possible we will remove this notification.

 # mangoboilerplate
 The mangoboilerplate is used with the Mango ICT - CLI to create and deploy mango websites to the mangoictcloud.com.